ella-codes-dao/AuthFlow/README.md

 # AuthFlow
-AuthFlow is an Identity &amp; Authentication Management (IAM) system secured by the Flow Blockchain
+AuthFlow is an Identity &amp; Access Management (IAM) system secured by the Flow Blockchain